Skip to content

 vite-plugin-vue-devtools: ^8.1.2

-# Dev tooling: type-checking, env helpers, upgrades
+# Dev tooling: type-checking, env helpers, upgrade/maintenance utilities

 dev: